jgondin/email-sherlock/email-download/README.md

 In response to a public records request, the U.S. State Department is releasing Hillary Clinton's email messages from her time as secretary of state.
 Every month, newly released messages are posted to [foia.state.gov](https://foia.state.gov/) as PDFs, with some metadata.

-This collection of tools automates downloading and helps analyze the messages.
-The Wall Steet Journal's interactive graphics team uses some of this code to power our [Clinton inbox search](http://graphics.wsj.com/hillary-clinton-email-documents/) interactive.

-We welcome your pull requests and issue reports.

 ## What's in the toolkit
 * **run.sh** runs all of the Python scripts in the toolkit automatically, allowing easy updates when messages are released.